goblinfactory/konsole/README.md

             // Now, if someone accidentally changes your currency formatter, this test will wail
             // when the rendered output to the Console suddenly changes, bwaaam!
 Instant Fail.
-            // Score one for TestConsole, sweetness, life is good!
+            // Score one for MockConsole, sweetness, life is good!
         }